 To make this happen, chat reps should be using the shopper’s name, directly answering specific questions, and showing their personality within the chat by avoiding the use of scripts.
 Illuminating that the chat rep is a human being (NOT a robot) will help generate more qualified sales leads and actual sales!

 You don’t script the conversations your team has on your showroom floor, so why would you script them online?
 When your chat representatives have unscripted chats, shoppers are not only more likely to give out their contact information; they’re also more likely to be excited about working with your dealership and thus visit your showroom!

 Answering shoppers’ questions is the best way to get them to trust you, hands down.
 When they trust you, they will buy from you.

-Online shoppers don’t want to feel like they’re just another number, and your chat team needs to understand that they are more than just a lead source – they are also a source of information for your shoppers.
+Online shoppers don’t want to feel like they’re just another number.
+Your chat team needs to understand that they are more than just a lead source—they're also a source of information for your shoppers.

 Therefore, Chat reps first and foremost need to be able to answer almost all shopper questions.